Low Interest Rate Credit Cards

 What is a low interest rate credit card?

 Low interest rate credit cards typically come with low ongoing interest rates on purchases and sometimes cash advances.
-Many offer introductory interest rates as low as 0% p.a. for a limited time on purchases and balance transfers.
+Many offer introductory interest rates as low as 0% p.a. on purchases and balance transfers.

 Generally, credit cards with ongoing purchase rates below 15% p.a. are classified as being low rate cards.
 20% p.a. is around about the average for purchases.
 The trade-off is that cards with higher interest rates typically offer additional benefits to customers such as earning rewards or frequent flyer points.